 Have one of these sweet, healthy Sugar Cookie Energy Bites as part of your energetic, healthy diet.
 Your sweet tooth and your desire to be healthy can finally be at peace.
 If you love uber healthy, sweet treats, be sure to take a look at my Almost Raw Chocolate Peanut Butter Cups or my Vegan Cherry Vanilla Energy Bites.

 I was first introduced to the energy bite at my food blogging event, the Chopped Conference, a few years ago.
 To be honest, I had hardly had time to eat that entire day I was so busy!
 And one of the local chefs we invited to come for the reception made energy bites.
 I definitely needed the energy and so I stopped by his table several times.
 And then he gave me his recipe.

 I’ve been toying around with energy bite recipes ever since.

 Interesting enough, I started to realize I had something very similar on my site a few years ago, I just didn’t call it an energy bite.
 I called it a Date Ball.
-Energy Bites are much more hip, and you know, that’s SO ME…so I think I’ll go with that.
+Energy Bites are much more hip, and you know, that’s SO ME…so I think I’ll go with that instead.

 I’ve created several energy bites, but I decided I’d like one that tastes like a sugar cookie.
 I mean, why not?
 So, I immediately went to work, pulled out my other recipes, and took to the challenge.
 I used cashews and oatmeal to create the foundation and then added maple syrup and vanilla for the flavor.
 Then came a little bit of peanut butter to add the right consistency.
 There you have it.
 Sugar Cookie Energy Bites!

 Not only is this recipe healthy, it’s also gluten-free.
 Here’s a rundown of some of the health benefits of these sugar cookie energy bites, based on their ingredients: